Unlawful Police Stops: Will I Lose My License?

 Once your license is reinstated, you will be required to pass an examination, pay the administrative fee, the reinstatement fee, and any license fee that may be required.
 Furthermore, you will be required to show proof of liability insurance from the date of the arrest and proof of current liability coverage.

-To start taking action to retain your driving privileges, contact a Fort Myers criminal attorney today!
+To start taking action to retain your driving privileges, contact a Fort Myers DUI attorney today!